dvkwiat/ddt/README.md

 # ddt

-Code for the Monte Carlo simulations in "The Directional Difference Test" by Charlie Holt, Daniel Kwiatkowski, and Sean Sullivan.
+This repository contains code for the Monte Carlo simulations in "The Directional Difference Test" by Charlie Holt, Daniel Kwiatkowski, and Sean Sullivan.
+All code is written in python using the multiprocessing package. "baseline.py" runs the baseline specification in the paper where there are three treatment groups and four observations per treatment group.
+The true treatment effect of moving from group 1 to group 2 is the same as the effect of moving from group 2 to group 3, and ranges from 0 to 100. "asymmetric_effects.py" examines the case where moving from group 1 to group 2 has a different true treatment effect than moving from group 2 to group 3. "more_groups.py" examines a case with four treatment groups and three observations per treatment group.